Note: Microsoft announced the rebrand of Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) in June 2021. You can read more about that here.

 - From a cost perspective, EOSDs only make sense when you’re using Azure VM Scale Sets and deploying *multiple* VMs based on a single image.
 If you want to use EOSDs with a single VM you’d need to have a corresponding image, which is not free and costs as much as a managed disk.
 In such a case, you wouldn’t be saving money since the savings on EOSD are consumed by the cost of the image.
 However, if you have a VMSS with multiple instances then the cost of a single image is negligible in comparison to the savings from replacing multiple managed OS disks with EOSD.

 - Not all VM sizes support EOSD.
 The requirements are: the VM family must support Premium Storage (this excludes families like A-series), support disk caching (this excludes families like Bs-series), and the individual VM sizes have sufficient disk cache that exceeds the size of the OS image.
-For instance, D4sv3 and E4sv3 each have 100GB of cache size that are just big enough to fit the Nerdio optimized Windows 10 image.
+For instance, D8sv3 and E8sv3 each have 200GB of cache size that will fit the Nerdio optimized Windows 10 image.
 Smaller VMs cannot be used with EOSD since their associated cache size cannot hold the entire OS image.
-Therefore, the smallest VM size that’s supported is D4sv3 and E4sv3.
-Fortunately, DSv3 and ESv3 are the most popular families for WVD session host workloads.
+Therefore, the smallest VM size that is supported are D8sv3 and E8sv3.
+Fortunately, DSv3 and ESv3 are the most popular families for AVD session host workloads.

-Integrating Ephemeral OS disks, Azure VM Scale Sets, and WVD create a powerful combination of high-performance virtual desktops at an untouchable cost structure and is yet another innovation and enhancement that Nerdio delivers on top of native WVD functionality and Azure technology.
+Integrating Ephemeral OS disks, Azure VM Scale Sets, and AVD create a powerful combination of high-performance virtual desktops at an untouchable cost structure and is yet another innovation and enhancement that Nerdio delivers on top of native AVD functionality and Azure technology.
 We’re always on the lookout for creative ways to put Microsoft’s technology to work in the most cost-effective way for our partners and customers.

 Don't miss out on any new content we put out.
 Subscribe to our newsletter today!